 Almost every driver has seen another vehicle with a “Baby on Board” sign at one time or another.
 While many assume this is just to let other drivers know there’s a small child in the car, these placards serve a very distinct purpose – they let emergency responders know there’s a child who could be injured or trapped after an accident.

 Car accidents are harrowing, dangerous experiences for everyone involved, but parents of small children also need to worry about their little ones.
-Hayden Briggle, a personal injury lawyer in Austin, stated that in 2014 alone more than 121,350 children ages 12 and younger were injured from car accidents in the U.S. If you’ve been in an accident while your child was in the car with you, it’s vital to know your obligations as a parent, as well as what to look for when it comes to identifying injuries to your child.
+Attorney Scott Liljegren, a personal injury lawyer in San Diego, told us that every year in America, over 100,000 children under the age of 12 are injured from car accidents and nearly 1,000 are killed.
+If you’ve been in an accident while your child was in the car with you, it’s vital to know your obligations as a parent, as well as what to look for when it comes to identifying injuries to your child.

 What to Do Right After the Auto Accident